nasa/openmct-tutorial/README.md

 These tutorials will walk you through the simple process of integrating your telemetry systems with Open MCT.
 In case you don't have any telemetry systems, we've included a reference implementation of a historical and realtime server.
 We'll walk you through the process of integrating those services with Open MCT.

+## How to use this tutorial.

+As with any good cat, there are many ways to skin it.
+Same applies to this tutorial - there are many ways to follow it.
+The reader may simply follow the instructions in this tutorial, manually writing the tutorial code as they go along.
+However, you are free to jump around from step to step.
+This repository has been tagged at each step so that you can checkout the code at any point.
+To skip to a specific section, `git checkout part-a-step-5`

 ## Tutorial Prerequisites

 * [node.js](https://nodejs.org/en/)